-#3 Updated by Etienne Tourigny about 6 years ago
+#3 Updated by Etienne Tourigny over 6 years ago

 Also note that using scales instead of sizes, while practical for the user, is not practical from a software perspective.
 The best way to build overviews is an integer fraction of raster size (2,4,8,16,etc).
 If you want the exact scale that will result in a fractional ratio between native size and overview size.

-#4 Updated by Jonathan Moules about 6 years ago
+#4 Updated by Jonathan Moules over 6 years ago

 I wasn't aware of the Raster - Miscellaenous - Build Overviews function.
 I'd agree that having the same function twice is sub-optimal (more maintenance for no user-gain).